Trying to Find Military Schools or Boot Camps for Troubled Boys in Meridian, Mississippi?

 While we offer individual, group, and family counseling in traditional settings, we know that most life-changing encounters tend to take place during outdoor activities and in the course of daily life.
 Counseling takes place frequently during the day, in all settings, through conversations with mentors during chores or activities.
 We put a strong emphasis on mentorship, providing the boys with positive male role models during their residence with us.

-Our on-campus academy operates year-round to give boys the occasion to catch up on missed credits.
+Our on-campus school operates year-round to give boys the occasion to catch up on missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual boys.
 Boys from Meridian, Mississippi quickly catch up on missed coursework or work ahead.

 — accepting that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, exciting chapel services, the daily discipline of chores, and regular attendance in our private school, Treasure Coast Boys Academy offers a once troubled teenage boy a second chance at a hopeful future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.